Tēnā koutou katoa,

 My most recent curatorial project is Free of Charge, a digital exhibition facilitated by MEANWHILE gallery in 2020.
 I joined the Depot team early 2021 from Te Whanganui-a-Tara/Wellington, where my previous role at Enjoy Contemporary Art Space afforded me insight into the workings of a community-centric gallery with an established local history.

-I’m not really sure of my job title as it seems to be evolving day by day!
 I do the accounts and am also the coordinator for the ArtsLab programme which I love as it is a lot more interesting than numbers!

 Auckland is my home, I was born here, grew up in East Auckland but have lived in Devonport for most of my life now with a few years in Fiji.

-I did warn Lynn in my interview that I don’t have a creative bone in my body but I love working with all these amazing people who do.
+I don’t have a creative bone in my body but I love working with all these amazing people who do.
 It is a very cool place to work with something different happening every day.

 022 367 6287